 - 3. Interim suspension.
 In certain circumstances, the Associate Provost of Student Life, or a designee, may impose a University or Housing suspension prior to the resolution of the complaint. - a.
 Conditions.
-Interim suspension may be imposed:

-- (1) To ensure the safety and well-being of members of the University community or the preservation of University property. - (2) To ensure the student's own physical or emotional safety and well-being. - (3) If the student poses an ongoing threat of disruption of, or interference with, the normal operations of the University. - (4) To prevent repeat violations of the Code of Conduct that the Student Conduct Administrator reasonably believes may occur absent the interim suspension.(5) During breaks where University services and/or resources are limited. - b.
+Interim suspension may be imposed: - (1) To ensure the safety and well-being of members of the University community or the preservation of University property. - (2) To ensure the student's own physical or emotional safety and well-being. - (3) If the student poses an ongoing threat of disruption of, or interference with, the normal operations of the University. - (4) To prevent repeat violations of the Code of Conduct that the Student Conduct Administrator reasonably believes may occur absent the interim suspension. - (5) During breaks where University services and/or resources are limited. - b.
 Campus access.
 During the interim suspension, a student shall be denied access to University premises (including housing, food services and classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Associate Provost of Student Life, Campus Police or the Student Conduct Administrator may determine to be appropriate. - c.
 Process.
 The interim suspension does not replace the regular process, which shall proceed on the normal schedule, up to and through an appeal review, if exercised.
 However, the student should be notified in writing of this action and the reasons for the suspension.
 When timing necessitates a more immediate verbal notification, the written notification should be provided as soon as possible, thereafter.
 The notice should include reference to a meeting at which the student may demonstrate why his or her continued presence on campus would not fall under one of the conditions above for imposing the interim suspension. - 4.
 Student conduct holds.
 The Student Conduct Administrator places a "hold" with the Office of the Registrar preventing subsequent enrollment when a student is suspended, dismissed, or expelled from the University.
+A hold is also placed on the account of students who are found responsible for a conduct violation until they have completed in their entirety the sanction(s) imposed upon the student.
 A permanent record of the student conduct action is noted in the student's academic record. - 5.
 Disposition of student conduct records.
 Other than student conduct suspension, dismissal, expulsion, or revocation or withholding of a degree, student conduct sanctions shall not be made part of the student's permanent academic record, but shall become part of the student's student conduct record.
-Upon graduation, the student's student conduct record may be expunged of student conduct actions other than Housing expulsion OR University suspension, dismissal, or expulsion OR revocation or withholding of a degree.
+Upon graduation, the student's student conduct record may be expunged of student conduct actions other than housing expulsion OR university suspension, dismissal, or expulsion OR revocation or withholding of a degree.
 All remaining student conduct records may be expunged from the student's confidential record seven years after graduation or separation from the University. - 6.
 Group sanctions.
 The following sanctions may be imposed upon groups or organizations: - a.
 Those sanctions listed above in article IV.B.1.a-g. - b.
 Loss of selected rights and privileges for a specified period of time. - c.
 Deactivation.
 Loss of all privileges, including University recognition, for a specified period of time. - 7.
 Notification of sanctions.
 The Student Conduct Administrator is not limited to sanctions listed above.
 Upon completing a review of the situation, the Student Conduct Administrator shall advise the respondent, group and/or organization of the sanction(s) imposed, if any.